libra/website/docs/reference/glossary.md

 * The Libra Blockchain uses LibraBFT, a consensus protocol based on [HotStuff.](#hotstuff)
 * BFT algorithms typically operate with a number of entities, collectively holding N votes (which are called “validators” in the Libra application of the system).
 * N is chosen to withstand some number of validators holding f votes, which might be malicious.
 * In this configuration, N is typically set to 3f+1.
-Validators holding up to f votes will be allowed to be faulty — offline, malicious, slow, etc. As long as 2f+1 votes are held by [honest](#honest-validator) validators, they will be able to reach consensus on consistent decisions.
+Validators holding up to f votes will be allowed to be faulty &mdash; offline, malicious, slow, etc. As long as 2f+1 votes are held by [honest](#honest-validator) validators, they will be able to reach consensus on consistent decisions.
 * This implies that BFT consensus protocols can function correctly, even if up to one-third of the voting power is held by validator nodes that are compromised, or fail.

 ## C